 Table of Contents_

 The internet is a wonderful place, but it’s also full of plenty of unsavory folks who would like nothing more than to gain access to sensitive information.
 And while most people think that data breaches happen through email or website hacks, your printer can also serve as a point of access.
 Any device connected to a wireless network can turn into an entryway for hackers.
-Learning how to safeguard your printer and enacting a few safety protocols can help reinforce your wireless security and help you avoid becoming a victim.
+Learning to safeguard your printer and enact a few safety protocols can help reinforce your wireless security and help you avoid becoming a victim.

 Every device you connect to a network increases the likelihood of you having weakened wireless security.

 This is because often people never change the default password for their modem or router.
 And the same can be said for printers.
 Most printers that support wireless connections feature an administrator control panel.
-When you first get the printer it comes with a default password.
+When you first get the printer, it comes with a default password.

-Failing to change the password can open you to what’s known as a brute force hack where a determined criminal simply continues to enter common passwords until something finally works.
+Failing to change the password can open you to what’s known as a brute force hack, where a determined criminal simply continues to enter common passwords until something finally works.

 The most common options tend to be WEP, WPA, and WPA2.